Ravnica44/Arcium_Node/README.md

 ```

 > **Note:** The start script automatically:
+> - Checks for required dependencies (docker, openssl, python3)
 > - Generates the `identity.pem` file if it's missing
 > - Generates the `node-config.toml` file from `node-config.template` if it's missing
 > - Uses the NODE_OFFSET environment variable if set, otherwise generates a new offset if the template has offset = 0
 > - Updates the node offset in the configuration file based on the NODE_OFFSET environment variable
+> - Checks for available ports using multiple tools (netstat, ss, lsof) with fallbacks
 >
 > The generated `node-config.toml` file will contain your actual node offset value.